OpenBankingUK/read-write-vrp-docs-pub/profiles/vrp-profile.md

 ### Consent Re-authentication

 VRP Consents are long-lived and can be re-authenticated by the PSU.
+The access token issued by the ASPSP must be valid for the same length of time as the VRP consent.

+ASPSPs may revoke access tokens associated with a VRP consent for fraud and risk reduction.
+In such situations, they would have to provide a event delivery mechanism.

+A PSU may re-authenticate a VRP Consent where:

+- the resource has a status of `Authorised` and
+- the consent has not expired as determined through the `ValidToDate` in the control parameters.

+ASPSPs may revoke access tokens issued for a VRP consent if they suspect risk or fraud situations.
+However, unlike AIS consents, VRP access tokens should not be set to expire at 90 days.

 ### Risk Scoring Information